Adam Mansfeldt de Cardonnel-Lawson: Life

 He was the sole surviving son of Mansfeldt de Cardonnel of Musselburgh, a commissioner of the customs and salt duties in Scotland, and his wife Anne, daughter and heir of Thomas Hilton of Low Ford, County Durham.
-He was a grandnephew of Adam de Cardonnel, secretary to the Duke of Marlborough.
+He was also a grandnephew of Adam de Cardonnel, secretary to the Duke of Marlborough.

 Cardonnel was educated for the medical profession, and practised for a while as a surgeon.
-When the Society of Antiquaries of Scotland was founded in December 1780, he was elected a fellow; he also served as curator from 1782 to 1784.
+When the Society of Antiquaries of Scotland was founded in December 1780, he was elected a fellow, and served as curator from 1782 to 1784.

 When Francis Grose visited Scotland, Cardonnel assisted him.
 In the autumn of 1789 Robert Burns addressed a letter to Grose and enclosed the letter under cover to Cardonnel at Edinburgh, with his impromptu Ken ye ought o' Captain Grose?.

 Cardonnel left Scotland on succeeding to the estates of his second cousin Hilton Lawson, at Chirton and Cramlington in Northumberland.
 He served as High Sheriff of Northumberland in 1796, and assumed the surname of Lawson after Cardonnel.
 In 1811 he began to pull down his house at Chirton, and went to live in a small farmhouse at Cramlington.

 In later life Cardonnel-Lawson lived mainly at Bath, Somerset.
 He died in June 1820, aged 73, and was buried at Cramlington on 14 June.